About Donorcentricity Pty Ltd

 Peter Leunig, Executive Director

-He is expert at reviewing the fundraising and development status of organisations and establishing the necessary infrastructure and visionary strategic direction for fundraising and development operations to succeed.
-Peter excels at building relationships with high profile volunteer supporters, patrons and ambassadors.
+He is an expert at reviewing the fundraising and development status of organisations and establishing the necessary infrastructure and visionary strategic direction for fundraising and development operations to succeed.
+Peter excels at building relationships with high profile donors, volunteer supporters, patrons and ambassadors.
 He can transform an organisation’s capacity to achieve credibility and convey a compelling story so that it becomes an attractive proposition for philanthropic support.

 His recreational interests include sport and the arts, especially dance and music, and in particular he has a great love of the pipe organ, and its French and German repertoire through the Romantic and Modern period.